 The fundamental practical attributes important for engineering careers from manufacturing techniques to the analysis and risk assessment of engineering systems and approaches are included in this area.
 Programming is increasingly important whether it is coding software such as MATLAB or Python or using other software to model and solve problems.
-Design projects will test your ability to analyse a complex engineering problem, select appropriate manufacturing techniques to help solve your specific challenge, and use statistics to understand the risks and uncertainty associated with your planned design.
-You will be introduced to computer programming software through taught modules and use your knowledge to interpret and model large amounts of data as part of practical assignments and projects.
+Design projects will test your ability to analyse design challenges as well as complex engineering problems, select appropriate manufacturing techniques to help solve your specific challenge.
+You will be introduced to computer programming through taught modules and use your knowledge to interpret and model large amounts of data as part of practical assignments and projects.

-R1 Adversity Adapt to changes in the face of adversity R2 Self-worth Recognise, respect and value the individual worth of yourself.
-R3 Long-term development Identify clear personal, study and career goals, taking responsibility for your own development.
-Cr1 Critical thinking Evaluate complex or contradictory information, data and processes in order to make judgements and decisions.
+R1 Adversity Adapt to changes in the face of adversity R2 Self-worth Recognise, respect and value the individual worth of yourself R3 Long-term development Identify clear personal, study and career goals, taking responsibility for your own development Cr1 Critical thinking Evaluate complex or contradictory information, data and processes in order to make judgements and decisions.
 Cr2 Problem-solving Identify and solve real world problems, developing creative solutions with a full awareness of sustainability.
 Cr3 Product design Apply creativity in product and systems design, incorporating different disciplinary and cultural perspectives.
 Cr4 Systems Evaluate, model and improve a range of multifaceted systems.
 Co1 Verbal communications Be effective in verbal communication, develop speaking and listening skills, and provide and receive constructive feedback.

+By the end of their degrees students from SEMS will be able to:

-Co2 Written communication Convey complex technical, professional and other information in written form to suit a range of audiences.
-Co3 Communication technologies Use a range of digital technologies to facilitate effective verbal, graphical and visual communication of technical ideas with engineers, scientists, technicians and a lay audience.
-Co4 Team work Work effectively in a team, appreciating different team roles including leadership.
+1 1 Co2 Written communication Convey complex technical, professional and other information in written form to suit a range of audiences.
+Co3 Communication technologies Use a range of digital technologies to facilitate effective verbal, graphical and visual communication of technical ideas with engineers, scientists, technicians and a lay audience Co4 Team work Work effectively in a team, appreciating different team roles including the leadership.
 P1 Project management Use project management tools and develop skills to deliver projects in industry, research and elsewhere.
-P2 Ethics and codes of conduct Understand and comply with professional engineering and scientific ethics and codes of conduct. Р3 Health and safety Understand the importance of health and safety (H&S) from personal, professional and corporate responsibility viewpoints.

-By the end of your degree students from SEMS will be able to:

-P4 Commercial awareness Have a working knowledge of intellectual property (IP) considerations and other commercial aspects of product development. Ρ5 Regulation and quality assurance Have a working knowledge and ability to comply with relevant regulatory frameworks, quality assurance processes and good laboratory practice.
-T1 Manufacturing techniques Evaluate and select the appropriate prototyping and manufacturing techniques.
-T2 Laboratory and practical techniques Plan, use and record data from laboratory and workshop techniques pertinent to the discipline of study. Т3 Risk and uncertainty Evaluate risk and uncertainty using appropriate statistical methods applied to engineering and scientific problems and other evaluation methods. Τ4 Design of experiments Design tests and experiments to fabricate or synthesise different engineering systems, components or materials, and to measure or monitor their performance or properties.
-T5 Computer programming Use computer programming to model and solve science and engineering problems. Т6 Software tools Use common software tools for engineering design & analysis.
+P2 Ethics and codes of conduct Understand and comply with professional engineering and scientific ethics and codes of conduct. Р3 Health and Safety Understand the importance of health and safety (H&S) from personal, professional and corporate responsibility viewpoints.
+P4 Commercial Awareness Have a working knowledge of intellectual property (IP) considerations and other commercial aspects of product development P5 Regulation and quality assurance Have a working knowledge and ability to comply with relevant regulatory frameworks, quality assurance processes and good laboratory practice.
+T1 Manufacturing techniques Evaluate and select the appropriate prototyping and manufacturing techniques Т2 Laboratory and practical techniques Plan, use and record data from laboratory and workshop techniques pertinent to the discipline of study. Т3 Risk and Uncertainty Evaluate risk and uncertainty using appropriate statistical methods applied to engineering and scientific problems and other evaluation methods. Τ4 Design of experiments Design tests and experiments to fabricate or synthesise different engineering systems, components or materials and to measure or monitor their performance or properties. Т5 Computer programming Use computer programming to model and solve science and engineering problems. Т6 Software tools Use common software tools for engineering design & analysis